ileenf/Rate-My-Class/README.md

 ## Overview
 ### Description
 Allows users to rate and write reviews on the classes they took.
 User can browse through other people's reviews for classes.
 Users can find classes that fit their requirements and make better decisions when choosing which classes to take.
+Key features include class recommendations and sorted reviews based on quality.

 ### App Evaluation
 - **Category:** Education